SECP Issues FAQs On Private Fund Sector - UrduPoint

 SECP Issues FAQs On Private Fund Sector

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Apr, 2025) The Securities and Exchange Commission of Pakistan (SECP) here on Tuesday issued a set of Frequently Asked Questions (FAQs) regarding the Private Fund Sector.
+The Securities and Exchange Commission of Pakistan (SECP) has issued a set of Frequently Asked Questions (FAQs) regarding the Private Fund Sector

-The FAQs aim to provide clear and concise information to stakeholders, investors, and the general public regarding key aspects of the private fund sector, according to press release issued by he commission..
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Apr, 2025) The Securities and Exchange Commission of Pakistan (SECP) has issued a set of Frequently Asked Questions (FAQs) regarding the Private Fund Sector.

-The FAQs are designed to assist fund managers, investors, and other stakeholders by providing clarity on the regulatory framework and operational requirements for private funds.
+The FAQs aim to provide clear and concise information to stakeholders, investors, and the general public regarding key aspects of the private fund sector, said a press release issued on Tuesday.

 The FAQs are now available on the SECP website and can be accessed from the following link: